 November 2013: Hike The Halo 2013.
 A race at Angel Stadium that combined stair climbing and running.
 The 2-mile course had 2,000+ steps.
 I finished 3rd in my division (!) with an official time of 30:20.

 April 2013: Los Angeles Fight For Air Climb 2013.
 Despite a lack of training and a cold I was fighting, I still raced up the stairs to the top of the 63-story Aon Center in 17:21 (Official Time).

 November 2012: weSPARK’s 4th Annual 10K Run.
 The first event I’ve done twice.
 I was invited to officially start the race.
 Then that invitation was revoked (read about it here), but I did help pass out medals during the ceremony afterwards. zthe race itself, through the backlots at Universal Studios, was awesome.
 Official Time: 1:03:37.

 August 2012: Distance Swim Challenge (1.2 Mile Open Water Swim).
 My first attempt at ocean swimming.
 I was hoping to complete the Venice Beach race in under 40 minutes, and I clobbered that goal, and didn’t lose any limbs to hungry sharks!
 Official Time: 36:37.7

 May 2012: BolderBOULDER Memorial Day 10K Race.
 My second 10K.
 I’ve never run so far in a high altitude before, but I ended up finishing only 2 seconds slower than my personal best!
 The finish line, inside the crowded football stadium at the University of Colorado, was pretty spectacular.
 Official Time: 59:08:46.

 March 2012: Los Angeles Fight For Air Climb 2012.
-My first stair climb, up the stairwell, from sidewalk to roof, of the 63-story Aon Center skyscraper in downtown Los Angeles.
+My first stair climb, up the stairwell, from sidewalk to roof, of the 63-story Aon Center skyscraper.
 Official Time: 15:24.

 November 2011: weSPARK’s 3rd Annual 10K Run.
 My first official 10K!
 The course was through the backlots at Universal Studios in Hollywood.
 Read more statistics here and see official race photos here.
 Official Time: 59:06.5.